 Feasible: +-0.02 mm

 Our tolerance is 2768 medium or fine.
-If no tolerance is specified, the manufacturing partner will use the selected 2768 grade.
+The manufacturing partner will use the selected 2768 grade if no tolerance is specified.

 Tolerances define the boundaries of acceptable dimensions.
 The achievable tolerances vary depending on the basic size and geometry of the part.
 The above values are reasonable guidelines.